foreveryone1/ObsidianNotes/0 ttrpg/Resources/Houserules/Story Dice.md

 ### Adding to a result
 A story die can be expended to roll a d6, and adding that to the result.
 ### Rerolling
 A story die can be expended to roll a d20 again, using that result.
-If a roll was made with advantage or disadvantage, the rerolled die may choose which result the newly rolled die replaces.
-Afterwards, the rules of advantage or disadvantage are still applied to choose between the results.
+If a roll was made with advantage or disadvantage, the one who spent the story die may choose which result the newly rolled die replaces.
+Afterwards, the rules of advantage or disadvantage are applied to choose between the two results.

 ### Exploiting a vulnerability
 When a character rolls a natural one in combat or when making a check in a volatile situation, a story die can be expended to escalate the degree of failure.